Many marketers are still confused on the matter of using emoji in subject lines, whether it makes contacts go 😍 or 😤 .

 - ✉ My new YouTube channel – 39.3%

 - 📺 My new YouTube channel – 37.57%

-Once again, you can see the positive effect an emoji can have on your open rates.
-Have a look at the open rates of “✉ First daily post” vs. “First daily post”.
+Once again, you can see the positive effect an emoji icon in subject lines can have on your open rates.
+Just have a look at the open rates of “✉ First daily post” vs. “First daily post”.